 “The Godfather of Americana”

-Never one to rest on his laurels, in 1999 the “Godfather of Americana” (Mojo) went solo.
-To date, he has released five Jason Ringenberg solo albums, with everyone from the BBC to USA Today lauding his songwriting.
-His high octane one-man show prompted The Times (UK) to call him “one of the most exciting performers of his generation.”
-In 2002 he created a children’s music character called Farmer Jason, winning numerous awards including an Emmy for his PBS program.
+But Ringenberg’s story does not stop there.
+In 1992 the “Godfather of Americana” (Mojo) decided to go solo.
+He has released seven records, with everyone from the BBC to USA TODAY lauding his songwriting.
+Touring the world relentlessly as a solo barnstormer, The Times (UK) called him “one of the most exciting performers of his generation.”
+In 2002 he created a children’s music character called Farmer Jason, winning an Emmy Award for his PBS program.

-Jason Ringenberg @ Park Grill
+Jason Ringenberg @ kingsmead house concerts

-Jason Ringenberg @ Daniel's Restaurant
+Jason Ringenberg @ Kitchen Garden Cafe

 FARMER JASON (KIDS SHOWS)